The search to find the latest and greatest ingredient or superfood for dogs is continuously evolving.

 But when you take a closer look at the nutrition that Chickpeas can offer dogs, then it is clear to see why their use has grown.

 Let’s break down the nutritional value that Chickpeas can provide for dogs starting with levels of the base nutrients.

-Based on the above, some will say the keynotes are a high portion of protein, fiber, and low portion of fat.
+Based on the above, some will say the keynotes are a high portion of protein and fiber and a low portion of fat.
 Now, let’s explore further what our Chickpeas are really made of.

 When compared to most other plant or vegetable ingredients, Chickpeas are a particularly dense source of protein.
-Protein is crucial in a dog and cats diet as it is used to repair, maintain, and grow a dog or cats muscles and cells.
+Protein is crucial in a dog and cat’s diet as it is used to repair, maintain, and grow a dog’s or cat’s muscles and cells.